-A leak test must be carried out on the hydronic heating system.
+A leak test must be carried out.
 The testing pressure is based on the normal operating pressure of the heating system and should be 1.3 times that pressure, and in any case no less than 14 psi (1 bar).